• Tue. Jul 14th, 2026

 Step 4: Bring appropriate gear or rent on-site and a basic tackle setup suitable for Mediterranean fish species.
 Be prepared to dispose of line and hooks properly, avoid protected areas, and follow any applicable catch-and-release practices.

-A FISHING LICENSE is required to fish in Cyprus.
-It can be applied for online at the DEPARTMENT OF FISHERIES AND MARINE RESEARCH.
-Regulations are in place that dictate the size and quantities of caught fish, and there are restrictions in place for some protected areas that do not permit fishing.
+A FISHING LICENSE can be applied for online at the DEPARTMENT OF FISHERIES AND MARINE RESEARCH.
+Regulations are in place that dictate the size and quantities of caught fish, and there are restrictions in place for some protected areas that do not permit any fishing altogether.
 Further information regarding this can be obtained from the DEPARTMENT OF FISHERIES AND MARINE RESEARCH.
 As well as renting and selling fishing equipment, local tackle shops and most fishing shelters also act as a good source of information.
 They are often knowledgeable, and they tend to offer friendly fishing advice.
 Some also offer guided fishing tours and daily boat hire.

 POPULAR FISHING STORES